strasse34/pp5-drf-api/README.md

-# Carbook
+# RideReview

 ## Project Structure
 ### Project Apps
-- profile app: This app contains model, views, serializers, tests and urls for profile
+- profile app: This app contains model, views, serializers, and urls for profile
-- posts app: This app contains model, views, serializers, tests and urls for posts
+- posts app: This app contains model, views, serializers, and urls for posts
-- comments app: This app contains model, views, serializers, tests and urls for comments
+- comments app: This app contains model, views, serializers, and urls for comments
-- like app: This app contains model, views, serializers, tests and urls for like
+- like app: This app contains model, views, serializers, and urls for like
+- rating app: This app contains model, views, serializers, and urls for rating
 - followers app: This app contains model, views, serializers, tests and urls for followers

 ### Django Apps